How to Cure and Store Potatoes for Winter

 Learning how to cure and store potatoes for winter is simple.
 In fact, this is one food preserving technique that's difficult to mess up!

-And while curing potatoes does take time and space, it’s worth the effort.
-Because you’ll feel so happy inside every time you pull them out, knowing that you’re feeding the family good, nutritious food without all the sprays and treatments that commercially grown potatoes receive!
+Because you'll feel so happy inside every time you pull them out, knowing that you're feeding the family good, nutritious food without all the sprays and treatments that commercially grown potatoes receive!